CTTC/Graph-Exploration/README.md

 ###`bipartite.cpp`

 * Function: Given an undirected graph with n vertices and m edges and two vertices u and v, check whether it is bipartite.
-Definition for bipartite: a graph is bipartite if its vertices can be colored with two colors (say, black and white) such that the endpoints of each edge have dierent colors.
+It is checked based on **breadth-first search** algorithm.Definition for bipartite: a graph is bipartite if its vertices can be colored with two colors (say, black and white) such that the endpoints of each edge have dierent colors.
 * Input Format:
    * The first line contains non-negative integers n and m — the number of vertices and the number of edges respectively.
    * The vertices are always numbered from 1 to n.